 You shouldn’t use stainless steel bolts in aluminium because it can cause galvanic corrosion

 Items exposed to outside environments are at far greater risk to Galvanic corrosion due to damp or salt air near the sea.
 For indoor environments we do not witness corrosion problems from using stainless steel fastenings.
 This is from observation of very old arms from our production and other manufacturers who put different metals together.
 For example all Rega lift lower devices are made from a brass piston in contact with a stainless steel axle – 40 years on and no sign of any corrosion whatsoever although these two metals are susceptible to galvanic action with one another.

 To quote an expert article on galvanic action ” Stainless steel fasteners in aluminium plates or sheets are normally considered safe, whereas aluminium rivets or bolts holding stainless steel parts together is an unwise combination, as there is a practical risk of corrosion”.
 This is because things are a lot more complicated and things like surface area need to be considered.
-The whole content is on the link below:

 Returning an Arm for Repair

 When you return the arm to us for repair:

 - Read packing instructions in the owner manual ( if it gives them)

 - Use original packing if possible or simply pack it in a cardboard box with 25mm clearance round the arm.
 Use scrunched up newspaper or bubble wrap to pad out the box.